0yech/0yech/README.md

 I'm a 22 Years old IT specialist from Vaud, I've dealt with Servers, Support and now Code.
 0yech's my Github name, but I usually go by Cheyo.

 I currently am at 42 Lausanne.
-It's been great until now, you should try it out
+It's been great until now, you should try it out.

 ## Objectives